 What can you do?

 It’s More Than Skin Deep: Skin Color and Its Impact on Children will involve a presentation and panel discussion followed by a talk-back community conversation.
-A short video will be sent to registered participants prior to the session.

 The Humanities Expert will give the presentation to introduce the concept of colorism within the Black community.
 Each panelist will be asked to give brief comments about their work in this area, and then the Humanities Expert will facilitate a robust dialogue with audience participation.
 Panelists will include the following: